Brewers vs. Rays Player Props Betting Odds

-Player prop bet options for Christian Yelich and others are listed when the Tampa Bay Rays host the Milwaukee Brewers at Tropicana Field on Saturday at 4:10 PM ET.
+Player prop betting options for Yandy Diaz, Christian Yelich and others are available in the Tampa Bay Rays-Milwaukee Brewers matchup at Tropicana Field on Sunday, starting at 1:40 PM ET.

 Bet on this matchup or its props with DraftKings!